7 Things to Eat in Brussels

 When asked to name one classic Belgian food, what comes to your mind?
 For me, without any hesitation, it would be moules-frites.
 Indeed, many people will agree that it is a national dish in Belgium.
 You will find it everywhere and almost year around.

 My favorite recipe is a white wine sauce with butter, onion, shallot, and parsley.
 I also like the Moules a la creme with a tasty garlic and butter cream sauce.
 There are many other varieties to satisfy a different palate.
 But whatever you choose, it all comes with Belgian fries.
-That’s win-win in my book!
+That’s a win-win in my book!

 Where to find Moules Frites in Bruxelles